 Every blog, in our industry, bores us with the same rehashed Influencer Marketing industry stats and growth projections.
 We all get it, people consumer social media at massive rates which means it is the ideal place to promote brands.
 Instagram creators are the stars of this new social media world and thus Influencer Marketing has become a huge business.
 The launch of Instagram Creator Accounts is a direct response to this new huge business.
 Marketers and brands need to be aware of the new Instagram Creator Accounts as many creators in the industry will be converting over in the coming weeks and months.

-Side note, should you want to identify who has a creator account you can use a tool like Socialpeeks Chrome Plug in.
+Side note, should you want to identify who has a creator account you can use a tool like Influencer Analyzer by Socialpeeks.
 The smiley face with starry eyes indicates a Creator Account vs. the building icon which indicates a Business Account.